-Column 6 and 7 represent the number of instances (from 10 ones in a series) for which a permutation $\pi_k$ with the largest relative volume of the stability box provides an optimal solution of an instance due to algorithm SL and UL, respectively.
+Column 6 and 7 represent the number of instances (from 10 ones in a series) for which a permutation $\pi_k$ with the largest relative volume of the stability box provides an optimal solution of an instance due to Algorithm SL and Algorithm UL, respectively.

-The average (maximum) relative error $\Delta$ of the objective function value $\gamma{p^}^k$ calculated for permutation $\pi_k$ constructed by the branch-and-bound algorithm MAXSTABOX with respect to the optimal objective function value $\gamma{p^}^t$ defined for the actual job processing times is given in columns 8 and 9 for algorithm SL (in columns 10 and 11 for algorithm SU, respectively).
-The CPU-time is given in Column 12 for each of the algorithms SL and SU (since there is no difference in their running times).
+The average (maximum) relative error $\Delta$ of the objective function value $\gamma{p^}^k$ calculated for permutation $\pi_k$ constructed by the branch-and-bound Algorithm MAXSTABOX with respect to the optimal objective function value $\gamma{p^}^t$ defined for the actual job processing times is given in columns 8 and 9 for Algorithm SL (in columns 10 and 11 for Algorithm SU, respectively).
+The CPU-time is given in column 12 for each of the Algorithm SL and Algorithm SU (since there is no difference in their running times).

-From the experiments, it follows that condition (4) of Theorem 3 holds only for instances with a small relative error $\delta\%$ , $\delta \in \{0.1, 0.5\}$ , of the job processing times (see column 3 for the series with numbers 1-10) and for the series with number 11.
-For each instance of these series, the permutation $\pi_k$ with the largest relative volume of a stability box provides an optimal solution (columns 6, 7 and 8).
+From the experiments, it follows that condition (4) of Theorem 3 holds for instances with a small relative error $\delta\%$ , $\delta \in \{0.1, 0.5\}$ , of the job processing times (see column 3) and for the series with number 11.
+For each instance of these series, the permutation $\pi_k$ with the largest relative volume of a stability box provides an optimal solution (columns 6, 7).
 If one algorithm outperforms the other one, the corresponding number is presented in Table 2 in bold face.
-The permutation $\pi_k$ with the largest relative volume of a stability box provides an optimal solution for each instance of a series for which there is no single dominant permutation for at least one instance.

-5 CONCLUDING REMARKS
+5. CONCLUDING REMARKS

 In today's innovative, dynamic and very competitive marketplace, an enterprise needs to use optimal scheduling decisions (a scheduling policy) as much as possible in spite of data uncertainty.
-A schedule minimizing the worst-case regret (such a schedule may be constructed due to robust scheduling [4, 5]) is generally useful for the worst-case scenario.
+A schedule minimizing the worst-case regret (such a schedule may be constructed due to robust scheduling [4,5]) is generally useful for the worst-case scenario.
 However, the worst-case scenario may be practically realized rather seldom.
 Indeed, it is unlikely that all the processing times assume their worst values just for the factual schedule.
 Consequently, a schedule which is optimal for the worst-case regret criterion may be not competitive for the actually realized scenario being often very far from the worst-case one.
 Moreover, to find a schedule minimizing the worst-case regret for the total flow time criterion $\sum C_i$ is an NP-hard problem even for two possible scenarios.
-It should be noted that a lot of real-world scheduling problems deal with a large number of jobs to be scheduled and the number of possible scenarios may be very large.
+It should be noted that a lot of real-world scheduling problems deal with a large number of jobs to be scheduled and the number of possible scenarios may be also large.